 - The product-centric strategy aspires to be the best at a particular product, and then finds many channels through which to distribute that product to markets.
 Specialty-line insurers have built sustainable advantage by developing products for specific, often highly technical niches that require deep domain-specific knowledge.

 - The channel-centric strategy model aspires to be the best at one particular distribution or delivery channel.
-By adhering to that strategic focus, successful channel-centric insurers create strong, sustainable advantage by concentrating on understanding every aspect of a particular channel’s workings and optimizing their delivery through it.
+By adhering to that strategic focus, successful channel-centric insurers create a strong, sustainable advantage by concentrating on understanding every aspect of a particular channel’s workings and optimizing their delivery through it.

 - The capital-centric strategy is one of the most common in the insurance industry.
 If executed properly, this strategy enhances the effect of the prior strategies by focus on the business — while reducing the cost of capital.
 Its primary advantage is centralizing, deploying, and employing surplus capital — leaving captives to employ any of the first three models and keeping their hands off the individual operating companies, letting them do what they do well.